 Not longer after that, Mr Brown Bird's feathers were colorful.
 When he went home, his wife did not recognize him.

 "No, my husband is not like you!
 His feathers are brown!" said Mrs brown Bird.

 Mr Brown Bird tried very hard to convince his wife realized that he was really her husband.

 "You are very stupid, my husband.
 With color like these, humans will hunt you.
 What if they also take our children?
 Now, please go away!
 Our lives are in danger if you are still here," said Mrs Brown Bird.
 She was crying.

 Mr Brown Bird was very sad.
 He knew he just made a very big mistake.
 He then left his house.
 His name then changed into Cendrawasih.
-It means a bird of paradise. ***
+It means the bird of paradise. ***